 For more of Dapitan, you can also check out the famous Dakak Beach Resort.
 You can either stay there for the night or go on a day visit for Php 1,000 per head, a fee which you can also use to purchase food and for various activities within the resort.
 If you are bringing the kids along, you can also check out Gloria’s Fantasyland in the evenings.
 For a town with barely 100,000 people, it is quite interesting to see a full-fledged theme park actually thriving here.

 Where to stay in Dapitan: While there are small hotels around the town, I opted instead to stay in Dipolog City where there are more reasonable accommodation options.
-I stayed in D Hotel and Suites, probably the most value for money hotel within the Dapitan and Dipolog area.
+I stayed in D Hotel and Suites, probably the most value for money hotel within the Dapitan and Dipolog area when considering the price versus comfort.

 Suggested 1-DAY Itinerary for Dapitan City: